 HANNspree is also introducing 10 new large-screen models with eight different designs.
 All large-screen products include ATSC and QAM (in-the-clear cable) digital tuners, and multimedia card slot readers.

-One design family, HANNSLounge, will appear in models with 26W-inch, 32W-inch and 37W-inch screen sizes, “with the possibility of extending that to 42W-inch by the end of the year,” Amkreutz said.
+One design family, called HANNSLounge, will appear in models with 26W-inch, 32W-inch and 37W-inch screen sizes, “with the possibility of extending that 42W-inch by the end of the year,” Amkreutz said.

 Lounge is the flagship of the new models, he continued, because it uses a unique border transfer process that enables the production of a full wood grain, textured surface in one piece.
 Other model designs are called HANNSwing, HANNSvibe, HANNSnara, HANNSskate and HANNStelly.

-The 32W-inch HANNSvibe ($1,299 suggested retail) offers detachable bottom speakers and a super-slim profile that includes a slightly raised back and accessible front-panel.
+The 32W-inch HANNSvibe ($1,299 suggested retail) offers detachable bottom speakers and a super-slim profile that includes a slightly raised back and easily accessible front-panel.
 Models are available in a choice of white or black.

-The 32W-inch HANNSwing ($1,399) features a black front framed on both sides by chrome metal stripes.
+The 32W-inch HANNSwing ($1,399) features black front framed on both sides by chrome metal stripes.

 The 37W-inch HANNSnara ($1,899) offers a 178 degree viewing angle, side speakers that run the length of the set and a retro-style design.